 Our Favorite NYC Workouts, Ever

 Cycling seems to inspire fanatical devotion in its followers, but it can be intimidating for the uninitiated.
-The super-friendly instructors at Crank NYC (locations on the Upper East Side and Long Island City) make for one of the most welcoming environments we’ve ever encountered and a great workout to boot.
+The super-friendly instructors at Crank NYC (locations on the Upper East Side and in Long Island City) make for one of the most welcoming environments we’ve ever encountered and a solid workout to boot.

-If you have trouble getting past the whole hamster-on-a-wheel feeling, The Monster Cycle (Soho, Chelsea) keeps you entertained by screening music videos at the front of the class.
+If you have trouble getting past the whole hamster-on-a-wheel feeling, The Monster Cycle (Soho, Chelsea) keeps you entertained by screening music videos at the front of the room.
 (Trust us, you just feel stronger watching Beyoncé strut on-screen.)

 If it is serenity you’re after, Reflections Yoga (Gramercy) gets points for small class sizes and tailored instruction for all levels.
-One editor swears by its Sweaty Stretch class: “I have back and neck problems and this class has helped me in ways no doctor ever could.”
+One editor swears by its Sweaty Stretch class: “I have back and neck problems, and this class has helped me in ways no doctor ever could.”

 By far, the yoga that got the most raves was the heated, hip-hop-fueled class at Y7 Studio (locations throughout the city).
 As one staffer put it, “I hated hot yoga until Y7.
 I’m still in denial about it being hot yoga…but I love it.”

-Strength + Cardio
+Strength + Conditioning